KuronoaScarlet/Vroom/README.md

 # Vroom Engine
 ## First commit forked from [solidajenjo/Engine3D](https://github.com/solidajenjo/Engine3D)
 ## Source code forked from [RagnarEngine](https://github.com/UriKurae/Ragnar-Engine)
+We asked the owners of the project to make a fork and work with their code from the second release as a base.
 ## Description
 We are students of the UPC - CITM university developing a Video Game Engine coded mainly in Cpp, with the help of different libraries to help us.
 Our goal is to end the engine with a High-Level system, which will be a Skeletal Animation system.
 ***////Next generation engine coded in cpp for videogames.////***